Persia and carpets going hand in hand so here is your ultimate guide to bagging one of your own

 What to look for

 The oldest rug ever discovered was the pile-woven Pazyryk carpet found in Siberia in 1948.
-It was carbon-dated back to the 5th century BCE and thought to have come from the Persian Achaemenid Empire.
+It was carbon dated back to the 5th century BCE and thought to have come from the Persian Achaemenid Empire.
 Persia has become synonymous with carpets and it’s hard not to get wrapped up in learning more about this 4,000-year-old trade whilst in Iran.

 Persian rugs are spun from silk or wool or a mixture of the two natural fibres.
 Silk rugs are usually used as decorative wall hangings due to their fragile nature, whereas the more affordable wool rugs are more commonly found in markets and bazaars.

-Purchasing a rug should be regarded in the same way as buying a work of art – only this artwork can be walked on.
+Purchasing a rug should be regarded in the same way as buying a work of art – only this art work can be walked on.
 Prices can rise to the tens of thousands of dollars; it may well be passed on from one generation to the next so for those looking to make a purchase, do your research and pick something you love - you'll be looking at it every day, after all.

 An authentic Persian rug shouldn’t be machine-made and its fibres should be natural.
 The quality of real sheep’s wool will vary depending on the breed of sheep, what it has been fed on, and the environment in which it lived.
-Some factory made rugs will mix synthetic fibres to wool but remember that natural fibres don’t give off lint.
+Some factory made rugs will mix synthetic fibres to wool but remember that natural fibres don’t give off a lint.

 Likewise, dyes used to stain the wool should also be natural.
-Traditionally, cochineal insects were used to make red colours; indigo produces blues; and roots, leaves and pomegranate rind are used to make various yellows.
+Traditionally, cochineal insects were used to make red colours; indigo produce blues; and roots, leaves and pomegranate rind are used to make various yellows.
 Bend the carpet and look at the individual fibres – synthetic dyes will cover the fibre evenly whereas natural dyes will have a subtle unevenness.

 As well as the size of the rug, the other determining factors in the price of a rug is the number of knots per square inch (kpsi) that have been used to make it.
 By looking at the back of the rug it is possible to see how tightly the knots are packed – the tighter the knots the higher the quality.
-120 kpsi is regarded as quality but watch out for knots being too tightly packed and perfectly formulaic as this is a sign of a machine-made carpet.
+120 kpsi is regarded as quality but watch out for knots being too tightly packed and perfectly formulaic as this is a sign of a machine made carpet.
 A lower knot count doesn’t mean bad quality and the softer feel it gives is currently quite popular in modern designs.
-And finally, make sure to lay your carpet out flat, check for bumps – the larger the bump the more likely it is to stay.
+And finally, make sure to lay your carpet out flat check for bumps – the larger the bump the more likely it is to stay.

 The different styles